zmx0142857/scratch/README.md

 # Scratch

-A scratch pad web app.
+A scratch pad web app based on canvas 2d and solid-js.

 ## Developing